(GI Bleeding; Bleeding, Gastrointestinal; Bleeding, GI)

 - Diverticulum—a pouch that forms on the wall of the large intestine

-- Hemorrhoids —enlarged veins in the anus or rectum
+- Hemorrhoids —enlarged veins in the rectum and/or anus

 - Polyps or colon cancer